v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/custom-sensitive-information-type-procedures.md

 4. On the **Review and finalize** page that opens, review the settings and click **Finish**.

+5. The next page encourages you to test the new custom sensitive information type.
+For more information, see [Use the Security & Compliance Center to test custom sensitive information types](#use-the-security--compliance-center-to-test-custom-sensitive-information-types).
+Otherwise, click **Cancel**.

 ### Use Security & Compliance Center PowerShell to create custom sensitive information types

 Creating custom sensitive information types in PowerShell is really about creating a sensitive information type rule package (also known as a rule package).
 The rule package is a Unicode XML file that contains one or more sensitive information types.
 For more information about the rule package that you need to create, see ___.